openforis/sepal-doc/docs/source/feature/project.rst

 from this interface you can:

--   :btn:`<fas fa-check> Select`: Select/unselect all the recipes shown on screen.
+-   :btn:`<fa-solid fa-check> Select`: Select/unselect all the recipes shown on screen.
 Any other edition operation will be only applied on the selected recipe(s).
--   :btn:`<fas fa-random> Move`: Move the selected recipe(s) to another project.
+-   :btn:`<fa-solid fa-random> Move`: Move the selected recipe(s) to another project.
--   :btn:`<fas fa-trash> Remove`: Delete the recipe permanently.
+-   :btn:`<fa-solid fa-trash> Remove`: Delete the recipe permanently.

 .. warning::